 Candidates who meet the eligibility requirements are encouraged to propose fellowships in areas that interest them.
 They must present a strong rationale for the topic of their proposed fellowship.
 Areas of particular interest to the Institute include the Arab Middle East, Southeast Asia, especially Indonesia, but candidates may seek fellowships in any country.

 Most fellows are supported from the Institute’s endowment.
-Fellows with appropriate topics may receive support from specifically endowed funds, including:
+Fellows with appropriate topics may receive support from specially endowed funds, including:

 John O. Crane Memorial Fellowship